Jon-Biz/jasmine-every/README.md

 There's more
 ------------
-Say something is broken, and you want to temporarily step through one your testcases without dismantling test data, or the test suite to do so.
-Simply give the ```every``` function the pointer to the test you want to run, and it will run just that one.
+Say something is broken, and you want to temporarily step through just one your testcases without your dismantling test data, or the test suite, to do so.
+Simply give the ```every``` function the array position of the case you do want to run and it will run just that.
 To run the third case in your array of test cases:

 ```javascript
 every(testcase, 2,function(index,testcase){